dbohdan/gpgedit/README.md

 ## Security and other considerations

 The passphrase is kept in the memory of the gpgedit process in plain text while the file is being edited.
-The passphrase can be extracted from the process's memory or swap if it is swapped out.
+The passphrase can be extracted from the process's memory or from swap if it is swapped out.
-The decrypted contents of the file is stored in the default temporary directory (e.g., `/tmp/`), where at minimum other programs run by the same user can access it.
+The decrypted contents of the file is stored on a temporary filesystem in RAM (`/dev/shm/${USER}-gpgedit`).
-If your temporary directory is stored on disk and isn't encrypted, the contents of the deleted temporary file could be recovered.
+Other programs run by the same user can access it there, and it can also be swapped out.

 gpgedit doesn't work with multi-document editors.